 Serve up these smoked baby back ribs with all your favorite sides.

 Or you can be like me and just cut ’em and eat them right off the board. 🙂 Whichever you decide, you will love these Memphis-style dry ribs!

 A technique of preparing ribs where they are smoked at a low temperature for three hours.
-They are then wrapped in foil to gently braise in their own juices for two hours.
+They are then wrapped in foil to braise in their own juices for two hours gently.
 Lastly, they are removed from the foil and finished for one hour, typically sauced or glazed.